 Several free resources are available for new nonprofits, but startup grants are one of the best ways to cover all your startup costs.
 This article shares where to find startup grants and the steps you must take to secure funding.

-Why is Seed Money Important for Nonprofit Startups?
+Why are Startup Funds Important for Nonprofit Organizations?

 The biggest fear of nonprofit founders is finding money to get started.
-Depending on your organization’s needs, several startup costs must be covered:
+Depending on your organization’s needs, there are several nonprofit startup costs, including:

-The Internal Revenue Service (IRS) requires a fee of either $275 or $600.
+The Internal Revenue Service (IRS) requires a fee of either $275 or $600 to register as a 501(c)(3) nonprofit organization.
 State incorporation fees can add several hundred more dollars to your budget.

-Thanks to fiscal sponsorships or startup grants from different resources, nonprofits can cover these essential startup expenses.
+Thanks to fiscal sponsorships or startup grants from different resources, nonprofits can cover the essential expenses to get started.

 Let the CEO and Founder of Instrumentl, Gauri Manglik, and Donorbox Nonprofit Expert Cara Augspurger help you grow your nonprofit’s grant potential on this podcast episode here –